 “Yeah they did.”

-“This is all fucked up,” Jason said moodily.
+“This is all fucked up,” Jason lamented.
 “You don’t deserve to be stuck in here.”

-“You know,” Randy began completely serious, “if I had a girl like Christine in my life, I wouldn’t be stuck in here right now.”
+Randy’s smile went away.
+“You know, if I had a girl like Christine in my life, I wouldn’t be locked up in here right now.”

 Jason saw a long absent clarity in Randy’s eyes as they looked at each other for a long moment.
 “Yeah,” he finally said.
 “I guess I’m the lucky one.”